Refined Semiclassical Asymptotics for Fractional Powers of the Laplace Operator: Local asymptotics in the bulk

 \begin{lemma} For any $\phi \in L^2(\R^d)$ and $h > 0$

 \end{lemma}

 \begin{proof} We apply the variational principle for the sum of the eigenvalues

-where the infimum is taken over all trial density matrices, i.e., over all trace-class operators $0 \leq \gamma \leq 1$ with range belongig to the form domain of $H_\Omega$.
+where the infimum is taken over all trial density matrices, i.e., over all trace-class operators $0 \leq \gamma \leq 1$ with range belonging to the form domain of $H_\Omega$.
 We apply this twice and find

 Applying the Fourier transform to diagonalize the operator $(H_0)_-$ yields the bound

 as claimed. \end{proof}